You sit in the chair. The dentist asks a routine question: Any medical conditions we should know about?

 We are.

-At The American Wellness Center in Dubai Healthcare City, here’s what sets us apart:
+At The American Wellness Center in Dubai Healthcare City, hereโs what sets us apart:

-• We start with your story
+- We start with your story

 Not just your teeth.
-Your diagnosis, medications, recent labs — everything.
+Your diagnosis, medications, recent labs โ everything. - We consult across departments

 Dentists speak directly with your internal medicine doctor or cardiologist.
-No guesswork.
+No guesswork. - We plan around your risks

-We offer dental care under monitored sedation, ensuring comfort and safety.
+We offer dental care under monitored sedation, ensuring comfort and safety. - For immunocompromised patients

 Sterilization and infection control are elevated, not just routine.

-It’s the right care for those who need more than the basics.
+Itโs the right care for those who need more than the basics.

 What Your Dentist Really Needs to Know